Student ID card

 Before we can issue your student ID card, you must complete online enrolment.
 Once you've enrolled, you can visit the Cathays Park or Heath Park collection point (depending on where your course is based) to collect your student card.

-If you are a Home or EU student, your student funding will not be paid to you, or paid to the University on your behalf, until you have uploaded the required identity documentation and it has been approved by the University.
-Following this it will only be paid if your student funding application includes the correct University and course details.
-Find out more about how you receive your student funding.
+If you are a Home or EU (EUSS status) student, your student funding will not be paid to you until you have completed 'Right to Study' checks by uploading the required identity documentation and it has been approved by the University.

 Please also make sure you have your student number to hand.